 In the previous lessons, it was not necessary to install MetaTrader.
-From now on, anyone who wants to continue with these lessons must have a MT4 or MT5 terminal on their computer and to have set up at least a demo account.
-I will remind you that all the tasks of this course can be performed on demo account.
+From now on, anyone who wants to continue with these lessons must have an MT4 or MT5 terminal on their computer and to have set up at least a demo account.
+I will remind you that all the tasks of this course can be performed on the demo account.
 It is not necessary to open a real account and invest real money at this stage.

 In the very first lesson of the course, I stated that, for me, MetaTrader is one of the biggest advantages of the forex market in general.
 I arrived at this conclusion after trading in the stock and futures markets for some time, where I had to work with platforms like Quik.
-After working with it, MT4 really seems to be on the top of the evolution of interface design.
-In addition, I must also admit the convenience of the popular Ninja Trader platform.
+After working with it, MT4 seems to be on the top of the evolution of interface design.
+Also, I must admit the convenience of the popular Ninja Trader platform.
 The number one platform for me is MetaTrader, though.

 Before beginning, I will add a short comment.
 About a year ago, I switched from MT4 to MT5, but the difference between these versions is minimal.
 The functionality of the two versions of the MetaTrader platform is almost identical, so all the instructions in this article are suitable for MT4 as well.

 As a note, for all the programs I work with, I set the default language to English.
 If you want to change the language, you need to go to View > Languages menu.
-While you are reading my course, I also recommend using the English version of the platform for easier understanding of information.
+While you are reading my course, I also recommend using the English version of the platform for an easier understanding of information.

 If you have opened a demo account through your broker’s website and the login data was sent to you via email, you should click File > Login to Trade Account.

 This will open a window where you need to enter the login, password, and the name of the trading server.
 Check the Save account information box to automatically log in to your trading account the next time you log in to the platform.

 If you lose the access to the demo account, or there is no money on it, it’s no big deal.
 You can open a new one at any time.
 Now, let’s consider all the basic elements of the trading platform in sequence.